mongodb/docs/mms/source/index.rst

 MMS (MongoDB Monitoring Service) Documentation
 ==============================================

 MMS (MongoDB Monitoring Service) is a service created by 10gen for monitoring MongoDB deployments.
-The service collects statistics on all key server and hardware indicators and then presents the data through an intuitive web interface.
+MMS Collects statistics on all key server and hardware indicators and presents this data through an intuitive web interface.

-This manual describes the installation and operation of MMS.
-You can answers to common questions in the FAQs, but for all other inquiries, don't hesitate to email us at mms@10gen.com.
+This manual describes the installation of the MMS agent and operation of the MMS web console.
+You can find answers to common questions in the FAQs, but for all other inquiries don't hesitate to email us at mms@10gen.com.

 .. toctree::
    :maxdepth: 2